You Don't Have to Quit Your Job to Get the Job You Want

 Whether you’re in your very first job or you’ve hopped around for six years, take a moment to look back.
 What have you liked about the responsibilities you’ve had?
 Do you like roles in leadership?
 Do you prefer to work behind the scenes?
 Are you an independent worker or do you prefer to collaborate closely with a team?

 In my own experience, I found myself gravitating to the communications aspect of each position I held.
 I loved creating newsletters for the nonprofit, I enjoyed running their social media and I spent most of my day scouring the depths of the internet when I was supposed to be doing things my job actually required of me.
-At the time, my writing wasn’t a vessel for my career, it was just something that came very naturally to me.
-It was a passion but I never thought about it monetarily.
+At the time, my writing wasn’t a vessel for my career, it was just something that was of natural ease to me.
+I never thought about it monetarily.

 Ask yourself: What are you most passionate about?
-What do you do when you don’t think about it?
+What skills come most naturally to you?
 What interests are you most naturally invested in?
 Are any of these passions industry-driven?
-If you can’t think of any interests or talents, ask other people if they identify them in you.
-If the answer’s yes, the next step is mapping out point A to point B.
+If you can’t think of any interests or talents that come easily to you, ask other people if they identify them in you.
+They probably see more gifts in you than you realize.

 Do your research.

 Once I knew I wanted to go into editorial, I began looking up writers and editors who I respected to better understand their day-to-day responsibilities.
-I familiarized myself with their work, I looked up their profiles on LinkedIn to see what kind of skills they had in their wheelhouse, as well as what roles they were in before they go to where they were.
+I familiarized myself with their work, I looked up their profiles on LinkedIn to see what kind of skills they had in their wheelhouse, and sought to gain insight from their own career paths.

-Once you identify what roles sound interesting to you, begin sending emails for coffee dates.
-I would send 10 emails a week and usually end up with one coffee meeting that would get accepted.
-A rejection or hard “no” just means you’re trying.
-That’s better than what the scores of people who are talking themselves out of trying are doing.
+Once you identify what roles sound interesting to you, begin sending emails for coffee dates to people in the industry you’re interested in growing your career in.
+When I was first trying to break in, I would send 10 emails a week and usually end up with one coffee meeting that would get accepted.
+A rejection or hard “no” means you’re trying.
+That’s better than what the scores of people who are talking themselves out of that entirely.
 And trying assumes you’re improving on your effort each time, whether you’re refining your pitch, how you communicate your goals to others or just exercising your courage to try again.

 During these coffee meetings, I prepared questions, made sure I made an impression and kept it natural by showing interest in the people I was meeting as individuals to begin building trust.
 This idea isn’t new and it’s not original.
-It’s just networking and building social capital without putting these words (which can often be unnecessarily intimidating and crippling) to it.
+It’s just networking and building social capital without putting these words (which can often be unnecessarily intimidating).
 Most veterans of their industry want an opportunity to give back and bring meaning to the work they do.
 Giving a newbie some advice might just be the way they can do it.